-- 16) A ten (10) foot wide landscape strip from the proposed ROW shall be provided along the entire tract frontage of Harbins Road.
-The landscape strip shall be planted so as to not impede site distance along Harbins Road. - a.
-Provide non-ornamental shade trees spaced 30-feet on-center along the Harbins Road right-of-way and both sides of the private drive.
-All street trees shall be a minimum 3inch caliper (dbh) at the time of planting.
-Street trees shall be planted at least six-feet from back-of-curb subject to review and approval of the City of Dacula and Gwinnett Department of Transportation.
+- 10) A twenty (20) foot wide landscape strip from the proposed right-of-way shall be provided along Stanley Road and Pipeline Road.
+The landscape strip shall be planted so as to not impede site distance. - a.
+Provide non-ornamental shade trees spaced twenty (20) feet on-center along Pipeline Road and the proposed Stanley Road right-of-way.
+All street trees shall be a minimum 3-inch caliper (dbh) at the time of planting.
+Street trees shall be planted at least six-feet from back-of-curb subject to review and approval of the City of Dacula.